A Makeover for Allan Park

 The park renovation coincides with the neighborhood’s centennial celebration, which kicked off March 11 with the sign dedication.
 Hampton Park Terrace President Jeff Gleim and Charleston Mayor Joe Riley unveiled a sign detailing the history of the neighborhood.
 It will be located on the corner of Rutledge Avenue and Huger Street on the grounds of the Coastal Community Foundation.

-Check out this article in The Post and Courier about the ceremony and renovation project.
+Check out in The Post and Courier about the ceremony and renovation project.

 Upcoming centennial events include a Hampton Park Terrace House Tour on May 6 and a Piccolo Spoleto Picnic Concert on June 1.